tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 <comment>
 {{ site.tustin.header }}

-This quote from Joe Harding could be sourced from anywhere, but it's not in the {{ page.cite.plagerized.free_press_explainer.short }}.
+This quote from Joe Harding could be sourced from anywhere, but it's not in the {{ page.cite.plagiarized.indian_exp_article.short }}.

 </comment>
 </compare>